XLIAaron/Small_LiverTumor/README.md

-# Small Liver Tumor Detection (SLTD) Dataset: Tailored for Small Liver Tumor Detection
+# SLTD Dataset: Tailored for Small Liver Tumor Detection

 This dataset is designed specifically for the task of **detecting small liver tumors** from contrast-enhanced CT scans.
 It is released alongside our paper: